junuxyz/junuxyz.github.io/content/posts/fluent-python-cheat-sheet.md

 When different hash values result in the same bucket, it is called _hash collision_.
 There are several ways to deal with hash collision.
 Python uses _open addressing_ which uses a complex internal algorithm to assign the next bucket.
 The main goal is to reduce hash collision as much as possible.

+**set vs frozenset**
+The difference is **mutability**. frozenset is an immutable version of set.
+You can’t add, remove, or change its elements.

 **Variations of dicts**